rayes0/blog/content/about.md

 -   Email: `mailj2@protonmail.com`
 -   Matrix: `@bunny0:matrix.org`
 -   Discord: `Bunny#0552` - Note the capital `B`.
-(I try to limit my use of proprietary services so I would prefer you contact me with one of the above first)
+(I try to limit my use of proprietary services, so I would prefer you contact me with one of the above first)

 # This Site {#this-site}